 Extra resources: Find petrol stations around Australia on FuelMap.

-Take notice of your surroundings
+How to drive on a beach: Take notice of your surroundings

 Simon from Journeys to Adventure shares his 4WD Australia beach driving tip: